 5. Write to translate

-Traditionally Google Translate could only translate text you typed into it.
+Traditionally Google Translate could only translate the text you typed into it.
 We don’t live in a world now where computers only understand keystrokes though.
 There are all kinds of input methods such as touch, and voice alongside the traditional methods.
 Google Translate has evolved with times and allows you to write on your screen as well.
 On the Google Translate app, tap on Handwriting (Pen icon) and then write whatever you want to translate on the bottom half of your screen.
 Obviously, it isn’t possible to write full sentences on screens.
 So you can just stop after a word and that will be translated as well as moved aside so you can continue to write.

 6. Speak to translate